nestoru/azure-microservices-poc/README.md

 ```

 ## Terraform
 This POC assumes there are multiple microservices that will use redis for caching in a DMZ vnet1, communicating with a PostgreSQL db in a protected vnet2.
-To that end a root module devops-microservices.tf is created which deploys all needed modules (network.tf, redis.tf, sql.tf, gke.tf, and helm.tf) and keeps the stage in a bucket defined in backend.tf.
+To that end a root module devops-microservices.tf is created which deploys all needed modules (network.tf, redis.tf, sql.tf, and helm.tf) and keeps the stage in a bucket defined in backend.tf.

 - Create the bucket to persist terraform state via storage.tf
 ```